alibaba/fish-redux/doc/concept/dynamic-flow-adapter.md

 # DynamicFlowAdapter

--   The template is a Map that accepts an array like data driven
+-   The template is a Map that accepts an array-like data driven
 -   Sample Code

 ```dart